Food power

 In international politics, food power is the use of agriculture as a means of political control whereby one nation or group of nations offers or withholds commodities from another nation or group of nations in order to manipulate behavior.
 Its potential use as a weapon was recognised after OPEC’s earlier use of oil as a political weapon.
 Food has a major influence on political actions of a nation.
 In response to acts of food power, a nation usually acts in the interest of its citizens to provide food.

 Food power is an integral part of the politics of food.
 The idea of food power is used in embargoes, employment, and food politics.
 In order for a nation to utilize food power effectively, the nation must effectively apply and display scarcity, supply concentration, demand dispersion, and action independence.
-The four main nations that export enough agriculture to be able to exert food power are the United States, Canada, Australia, and New Zealand.
 On the smaller scale, particularly in some African countries, food power has been used as a weapon by opposing sides in internal wars and conflicts against their own people.

 Historical background

-There are four nations in the world that export enough agriculture to exert this hypothetical food power: the United States, Canada, Australia, and New Zealand.
+There are five global exporters that export enough agriculture to exert this hypothetical food power: the European Union, the United States, Brazil, China, and Canada.
 Forced to rely on these nations in times of shortage, food-importing countries may face food crises if needed supplies are withheld.
 But while political leaders in food-importing countries have expressed misgivings over their dependence, food-exporting nations generally do not withhold food, as agricultural producers in these nations press their governments to continue to export.

 Policy

 Food politics are the political aspects of the production, control, regulation, inspection and distribution of food.
 The politics can be affected by the ethical, cultural, medical and environmental disputes concerning proper farming, agricultural and retailing methods and regulations.
 Food power is an integral part of the politics of food.

 “Food is a weapon”, stated Earl Butz, the United States Secretary of Agriculture, in 1974.
 OPEC's use of oil as a political weapon brought on the possibility for America to use food as a tool against other states and to further the US's goals.

 There are alternative uses of food power as well.
 An importer can refuse to continue import unless political concessions are made.
 This would have the same effects that an exporter refusing to export would have.
 An example of this would be American reduction of the Cuban sugar quota.
-In simple terms, the demand concentration (one importer being the dominant buyer) and supply dispersion (several exporters competing to sell the same product) an importer can try to use this exchange politically to their favor; this is especially effective if the exporter has little else so export (low action independence).
+In simple terms, the demand concentration (one importer being the dominant buyer) and supply dispersion (several exporters competing to sell the same product) an importer can try to use this exchange politically to their favor; this is especially effective if the exporter has little else to export (low action independence).